SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 }
 ```

-This enables the use of [source generation](SourceGeneration.md), which has several advantages and
+The use of the [`GeneratedParserAttribute`][] enables [source generation](SourceGeneration.md),
-should be used unless you cannot meet the requirements.
+which has several advantages and should be used unless you cannot meet the requirements.

 The class must have a public constructor with no parameters, or one that takes a single
 [`CommandLineParser`][] parameters.
 If the latter is used, the [`CommandLineParser`][] instance that